Automating Metadata Injection with GDAL

 Integrating into Automated Workflows

 Embedding this function into larger orchestration frameworks requires idempotency and batch resilience.
 When scaling to thousands of files, wrap the injection logic in a retry mechanism that catches RuntimeError (often caused by concurrent file locks or network storage latency).
-For enterprise environments, pair metadata writes with checksum validation (gdal.ComputeChecksum()) to verify file integrity post-injection.
+For enterprise environments, pair metadata writes with a file-level SHA-256 checksum computed before and after injection to verify that the pixel data was not accidentally altered.

 This approach aligns directly with broader Python Automation & Pipeline Integration strategies, where metadata tagging becomes a deterministic step in DAG execution.
 Tools like Apache Airflow or Prefect can schedule batch runs, log injection outcomes, and trigger downstream catalog indexing only after successful metadata commits.